 If you can’t find a ready-made mini, you’ll have to take matters into your own hands and create one.
 There’s a certain kind of container that works best for this.
-In the past I have used these containers because I thought they were the only kind that existed, but they are so big that you can only fit a handful of them into a one-quart bag.

-Finally, I discovered mini acrylic jars like these which are perfect for things like moisturizer, hair styling cream, or eye cream – things that you need but don’t use a lot of.
+I recently discovered mini acrylic jars like these which are perfect for things like moisturizer, hair styling cream, or eye cream – things that you need but don’t use a lot of.
 I love these containers because I can fit sooooo many into my 1 quart bag.